anonymous-mario/mario-supplementary-anonymous/README.md

 ## Required Spatial Reasoning

-1. Infer the relative orientation between Agent 3 and Agent 1.
+1. Determine Agent 3's approximate orientation relative to Agent 2
-2. Express Agent 3's backward motion in its own local coordinate system.
+2. Determine Agent 1's approximate orientation relative to Agent 2
-3. Transform this motion into Agent 1's egocentric reference frame.
+3. Use the above information to determine Agent 3's approximate orientation relative to Agent 1
-4. The resulting direction is **West**.
+4. Express Agent 3's backward motion in its own local coordinate system.

-## Discussion
+5. Transform this motion into Agent 1's egocentric reference frame.

-This question requires composing a reference-frame transformation across two viewpoints.
-Once the relative orientations are established, the answer follows deterministically from the specified motion.
+6. The resulting direction is **West**.

 ---